jdomenechb/extract-subs/README.md

 # Extract subs

-Small application written in Rust that extracts the subs of a set of MKV files.
+Small application written in Rust that extracts the subs of a set of MKV files, using `mkvextract` and `ffmpeg`.

 ## Installation